manschloemark/glitchart-tools/readme.md

 Swap RGB of pixels....
 I call it swizzling in reference to OpenGL [Swizzling](https://www.khronos.org/opengl/wiki/Data_Type_(GLSL)#Swizzling)

+### Tips
+- Click and drag on the image you are editing to edit a specific part of it.
+- You can set the output of a glitch to the next input using the 'Use as input' button.

 ## Requirements
 - Python 3.6+
 - PySide6